 I hate giving people rules, so I won’t.
 But here are some things I do that you may find helpful:

 - I use Vitamin C products that are paired with other effective antioxidants.

-- I don’t use an L’Ascorbic Acid serum above 20%.
+- I don’t use L’Ascorbic Acid above 20%.
 The most important factor for photoprotection is maintaining a reservoir of Vitamin C in the skin.
 You don’t need to be using the maximum concentration to see results.
 Applying a lower concentrations twice a day can reduce irritation and build a healthy reservoir.

 - I like and use other forms of Vitamin C and not just L’Ascorbic Acid.
 When using an L’Ascorbic Acid formulation, I regularly take a break from it and use other forms.
 This keeps my sensitive skin happy and my barrier healthy.

 - I don’t use a serum that’s oxidised.
 I know it’s hard to throw out a serum you’ve paid good money for before it’s finished, but you don’t want to be using something that’s become Dehydroascorbic Acid.